 They are also in a unique position in Madeira to hold stocks of old and extremely rare wines dating as far back as 1850.
 Maturing in pipes, these develop slowly and are only bottled to order.

 We have selected a range of their wines that spans the classic, noble Madeira grape varieties and the rare, and which draws on the great vintages from the extraordinary and unique collection of wines held in their cellars.

-Malvasia (aka Malmsey) is a white grape variety and a corresponding style of Madeira wine, one of the four recognised styles of this fortified wine (the others being the dry Sercial, the medium-dry Verdelho, and the medium-sweet Bual and Terrantez.
+Bual (aka Boal in Portuguese) is a white grape variety and a corresponding style of Madeira, one of the four recognised styles of this fortified wine (the others being the dry Sercial, the medium-dry Verdelho, and sweet Malmsey (or Malvasia).

 Bual is an intensively perfumed and medium sweet style of Madeira, thanks to its good acidity that balances the sweetness.